braincogsci/mbcs-projects/General/FAQ.md

 For some projects, the label examiner will apply to the grader who is outside of the hosting lab (these are external projects).
 For others, the label examiner will apply to the grader within the hosting lab (these are internal projects).
 Both situations are perfectly fine.

-### I have an Action on my project page that says 'Upload Internship Agreement'.
+### I have an Action on my Research Project page that says 'Upload Internship Agreement'.
 What does that mean?
 Sometimes students need to sign non-disclosure agreements or contracts with clauses about intellectual property.
 In these cases, higher education in the Netherlands uses a model agreement that is signed by the student, the hosting institute and the programme director.
 If such an agreement is applicable to your project, you are kindly asked to upload it via your Datanose project page.

 For more on this agreement, see: https://student.uva.nl/en/topics/internship-agreement-and-arrangements